Western Sydney Trades · Local tradies for The Gables, The Acres & Box Hill North · Free quotes in 2 business hours

 Defect rectification before the clock runs out

 Under NSW Home Building Act 1989, non-structural defects are covered for 2 years and structural for 6 years.
 Most Box Hill homes are now past the 2-year window or approaching the 6-year.
-Common issues in Box Hill: waterproofing failures in ensuites, shrinkage cracks on long internal walls, tile grout cracking, squeaky stairs, and poorly-graded alfresco paving.
+Common issues: waterproofing failures in ensuites, shrinkage cracks on long internal walls, tile grout cracking, squeaky stairs, poorly-graded alfresco paving.
 Get a qualified inspector and licensed trades onto the warranty list now.

 Powerpoints, ceiling fans and EV pre-wire